Do You Need a Licence to Be a Business Broker? Legal Basics, US State Rules & Global Guide (2026)

 1. Fast Answer: Do You Need a Licence?

 United States (example: Florida, California): if you negotiate the sale of a business and the deal touches premises, lease rights, goodwill tied to a location, etc., you're normally expected to hold a real estate license or operate under a licensed real estate broker to earn a commission.
 Working "off the books" can get you fined and can also make your fee legally unenforceable.
+The good news, covered in full in Section 2: getting that licence is genuinely not a hard or expensive process.

 Asia snapshots: